Table of Contents

 - At-risk tags (e.g., Missing FAFSA)

 | What is the benefit?
-Relevant messages = higher engagement and fewer opt-outs. |
+Relevant messages = higher engagement and fewer opt-outs.
+When universities segment audiences, they better understand student behaviour and send messages at the right time for higher impact. |

 Step 4 – Personalize with merge tags for higher reply rates